bvds/andes/docs/guides/manager_guide/README.md

 <b>Browser Support</b>

-The Administration Application works on:
+The Manager application works on:

 <ul>
 <li>Chrome (any version)</li>